digital-land/dluhc-datasets/README.md

     flask data load-db-backup

+## Authentication

+The application uses GitHub OAuth for authentication.
+Only members of the `digital-land` GitHub organization can log in to the application.
+The authentication flow:

+1. Users are redirected to GitHub to authorize the application
+2. After authorization, the application checks if the user is a member of the `digital-land` organization
+3. If they are a member, they are logged in
+4. If they are not a member:
+   - Their OAuth token is revoked
+   - They are redirected back to the index page with an error message

+Configuration of the application in Github is managed [here](https://github.com/organizations/digital-land/settings/installations).
+For the required application environment variables see the application settings -> config vars in the heroku dashboard.

 ## Automated tasks

 The following tasks are automatically run daily via the Heroku scheduler to maintain and update the application's data: